ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-For a detailed comparison of IBM's Load Balancer offerings, refer to [Explore Load Balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).
+For a detailed comparison of IBM's load balancer offerings, refer to [Exploring IBM load balancers](/docs/loadbalancer-service?topic=loadbalancer-service-explore).

 ## Can I use a different DNS name for my load balancer?
 {: #dns}